brochington/staction/README.md

 # Staction
-A straightforward method of managing state, with support for Promises, Generators, and Async/Await.
+A straightforward method of managing state, with support for Promises, Generators, Async/Await, and Async Generators (asyncIterable).

 Because sometimes all you really need is state and actions.